 Kenny is a natural-born leader who has a passion for sharing knowledge and moving mountains.
 From Client Advisor to Technical Account Manager and then Support Team Manager, he has always gained respect from his peers both technically and by his positive and energetic attitude.
 Today I’m better at what I do thanks to the high standards of customer satisfaction Kenny taught me about.

 Because, yes, Kenny was quite a character, a generous and kind-hearted man, but also an excellent troubleshooter and technical lead.
-Maybe you remember his epic DrupalCon London presentation with the 8-bit Dries?
+Maybe you remember his epic DrupalCon London 2011 session Living, Breathing, Drupal: The Biology of the Request with the 8-bit Dries?

 Life’s full of surprises.
 Kenny had just come back to Acquia.
 We were so happy.
 But unfortunately, at the end of September he was gone again.
 I didn’t really understand what was happening and didn’t ask questions.
 So, when he last tweeted a few days ago, I obviously didn’t imagine this would mean so much, after all.

 Life is not a series of unfortunate events, but change that evolves you with each challenge.
 And no, that's mine.
 Not Confucius.— Kenny Silanskas (@webkenny) October 17, 2016